| Central Asia | ATLAS of Plucked Instruments |

 dranyen

-In Bhutan (a mountainous country to the East of
+In Bhutan (the mountainous country to the East of

 |